soemn/cfa-junior-assignment/README.md

 ![watchtowr-logo](./assets/watchtowr.png)

 Welcome to the `watchTowr` javascript assignment.

+> 💡 Please fork this repository before you get started!

 We'll be working predominently with `React`, `Typescript` and `Node`.